adamcysec/CSAPP/README.md

 ## Description

-CSAPP uses Streamlit to host a local Web App for querying and exploring the data witin a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).
+CSAPP uses Streamlit to host a local Web App for querying and exploring the data set witin a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).

-CSAPP also comes with several other scripts for managing the pypi_info_db.csv file:
+CSAPP also comes with several other scripts for managing the pypi_info_db.csv data set:

 - pypi_package_harvest.py
-  - Collects and stores new PyPI records in the CSV file.
+  - Collects and stores new PyPI records in the data set.
 - py_package_validator.py
-  - Removes PyPI records from the CSV file that no longer exist on pypi.org
+  - Removes PyPI records from the data set that no longer exist on pypi.org
 - audit_pypi_info_db.py
-  - Removes errors in records from the CSV file.
+  - Removes errors in records from the data set.

 ## Dependencies
 pypi_streamlit.py requires the following dependencies: